 During training sessions student will also have access to the clinical simulation room to learn and practice skills such as performing activities of daily living tasks for their clients, using equipment such as the lifting hoist, practicing safe manual handling and infection control techniques etc. before placement begins.

-Students will have week 24 as final week to complete all required assessment tasks.
-During this time student will be required to attend 5 scheduled classes.
+Students will utilise Week 26 as their final week to complete all required assessment tasks.
+During this time student will be required to attend five scheduled classes.
 In both sessions trainers and assessors will facilitate these classes and provide support as required.
 Students will have access to AAON facilities and individual support as required throughout this week.

 Students requiring additional support must book suitable times with the Course Coordinator.